otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

     document.getElementById("gps").innerHTML = y.toString() + "," + x.toString();
     ```

-9. To find the `clue`, used DevTools and launched the `clue` command in the console and got 'LAMBERT':
+9. To find the `clue`, used DevTools and `clue` command in the console:

     ```
     clue
     'LAMBERT'

     ```
-11. ddddd
+11. The correspondence:

     ```
     L = ASCII value: 76